k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 ## Debugging RGM: [#238](https://github.com/enigma-dev/RadialGM/pull/238)

-Before talking about the UI integration, let's talk about how to set breakpoints in RGM.
-The only way I found easy is to use Microsoft Visual Studio Code's ability with CMake power.
-All I had to do is adding this commit [fc9a84a78f6d43e24a3edf43917bcf8054b90b16](https://github.com/enigma-dev/RadialGM/pull/238/commits/fc9a84a78f6d43e24a3edf43917bcf8054b90b16) and [ebc4031dbf0ef4b883a6de1a1835d19c0e330ce0](https://github.com/enigma-dev/RadialGM/pull/238/commits/ebc4031dbf0ef4b883a6de1a1835d19c0e330ce0), then using CMake extension from the left panel, set the build variant to `Debug` and then ``configure`` and ``build``.
-After the build is done, you can then debug the ``RadialGM-Debug`` executable.
+Before diving into the UI integration, let's discuss how to set breakpoints in RGM.
+I found it easiest to leverage Microsoft Visual Studio Code’s integration with CMake.
+By adding the following commits—[fc9a84a78f6d43e24a3edf43917bcf8054b90b16](https://github.com/enigma-dev/RadialGM/pull/238/commits/fc9a84a78f6d43e24a3edf43917bcf8054b90b16) and [ebc4031dbf0ef4b883a6de1a1835d19c0e330ce0](https://github.com/enigma-dev/RadialGM/pull/238/commits/ebc4031dbf0ef4b883a6de1a1835d19c0e330ce0), I was able to set the build variant to `Debug` using the CMake extension from the left panel.
+After configuring and building, you can debug the `RadialGM-Debug` executable.

 ## EMake Not Found: [#238](https://github.com/enigma-dev/RadialGM/pull/238)

-While working on this issue, I decided to refactor the whole CMake build system and improve it.
-These two commits specifically [b01c765404fb91a4d8db3dfe79195b2fc4041af0](https://github.com/enigma-dev/RadialGM/pull/238/commits/b01c765404fb91a4d8db3dfe79195b2fc4041af0) and [4774b30cc96ef7f993945fa831990b45630d7461](https://github.com/enigma-dev/enigma-dev/pull/2399/commits/4774b30cc96ef7f993945fa831990b45630d7461).
+While addressing this issue, I undertook a comprehensive refactor of the CMake build system to enhance its functionality.
+Two specific commits are noteworthy: [b01c765404fb91a4d8db3dfe79195b2fc4041af0](https://github.com/enigma-dev/RadialGM/pull/238/commits/b01c765404fb91a4d8db3dfe79195b2fc4041af0) and [4774b30cc96ef7f993945fa831990b45630d7461](https://github.com/enigma-dev/enigma-dev/pull/2399/commits/4774b30cc96ef7f993945fa831990b45630d7461).

-It is very studpid that I was trying to ``start`` a directory not an executable haha.
-The fix to EMake not found is provided here in this commit [5ec507b1d8ba82d763ad9e09f9ae9d93f8bff98e](https://github.com/enigma-dev/RadialGM/pull/238/commits/5ec507b1d8ba82d763ad9e09f9ae9d93f8bff98e).
-I just modified:
+It was rather silly of me to try to `start` a directory instead of an executable!
+The fix for the EMake not found issue is detailed in this commit: [5ec507b1d8ba82d763ad9e09f9ae9d93f8bff98e](https://github.com/enigma-dev/RadialGM/pull/238/commits/5ec507b1d8ba82d763ad9e09f9ae9d93f8bff98e), where I modified the code from:

 ```cpp
 process->start(program, arguments);
 ```

-to
+to:

 ```cpp
 process->start(emakeFileInfo.filePath(), arguments);
 ```

-You can try my playground project [qprocesstest.zip](/gsoc24-blog/assets/qprocesstest.zip).
+You can also explore my playground project [qprocesstest.zip](/gsoc24-blog/assets/qprocesstest.zip).

-I made also multiple improvements in this commit related to some memory leaks and some other issues.
-For example, I fixed the search paths for the emake executable and I added a little bit a hack to the build system to move all built files to ENIGMA's submodule root, as emake depends on those files.
-The fix for this is here: [3ef991e31893e89bfa868a259142f5502afac6fa](https://github.com/enigma-dev/RadialGM/pull/238/commits/3ef991e31893e89bfa868a259142f5502afac6fa) and by the way, i generalized it afterwords.
+Additionally, I made multiple improvements in this commit to address memory leaks and other issues.
+For instance, I fixed the search paths for the emake executable and introduced a workaround in the build system to relocate all built files to the root of ENIGMA's submodule, as emake relies on those files.
+The fix for this can be found in this commit: [3ef991e31893e89bfa868a259142f5502afac6fa](https://github.com/enigma-dev/RadialGM/pull/238/commits/3ef991e31893e89bfa868a259142f5502afac6fa), and I generalized it afterward.

-I tried to run a game now but it failed as expected haha.
-Robert just told me that he was able to build an empty game with RGM and that's true.
-Additionally, he told me that RGM only missing the extensions support that must be passed as a csv data to the server (emake).
+I attempted to run a game, but as expected, it failed.
+Robert mentioned that he successfully built an empty game with RGM, which is true.
+He also pointed out that RGM is currently lacking support for extensions that must be passed as CSV data to the server (emake).

 > R0bert — 24/08/2024 20:10